Tyler-Hattori/f1tenth_starter_code/README.md

-# F1TENTH Capstone Project 2024-25
+# UCSB F1TENTH Capstone Project 2024-25
 ## Code Template

+This repository serves as a template that shows how your ROS code should be structured.

 This is what your file system should look like on the Jetson:
 ```
-f1tenth/  # In online ROS tutorials, this folder is called your "catkin workspace"
+f1tenth/  # This folder is called your "catkin workspace"
 |    build/
 |    |
 |    devel/
 |    |
-|    src/
+|    src/ # contains all your packages
-|    |    pathing_package/
+|    |    simulator_package/
 |    |    |
 |    |    |
 |    |    lidar_package/